ndd21/PHYS281/docs/demo-classes.md

         return v / 3e5  # velocity / speed of light (km/s)
 ```

-Now, suppose we want a class specifically for a spiral galaxy, but keeping the attributes of a
+Now, suppose we want a class specifically for a spiral galaxy, but that keeps the attributes of a
 `Galaxy`, i.e. `Galaxy` is the **parent** class and `SpiralGalaxy` will be its **child**.
 We can
 create a new class with: